dylanaraps/sowm/README.md

 Status
 ------

+ * 05.07.19 -> v0.3.
+Multiple desktops and correct some bugs
  * 30.06.10 -> v0.2.
 Back again \o/
  * 15.03.10 -> v0.2.
 The wm is functional -> I only use this wm!
  * 24.02.10 -> First release, v0.1.
 In this release 0.1, the wm is almost functional